 So it's a self-perpetuating urban myth.
 But unfortunately it's not harmless, not funny, and not true.

 An October 2016 U.S. Study on the effects of cranberry shows older women taking cranberry capsules over the course of a year failed to stave off urinary tract infections (UTIs).

-It's a well known fact that many people get bacterial cystitis when they are dehydrated and thus build up a high level of urea (uric acid) in the urine.
+It's a well known fact that many people contract bacterial cystitis when they are dehydrated and build up a high level of urea (uric acid) in the urine.
 There must be some bacteria present for any bacterial infection, but the cystitis happens because the bacteria have been given the acidic environment in which to multiply out of control.
-You get an understanding of the hardiness of E.coli when you consider that urea is a powerful antiseptic.
+You get an understanding of the hardiness of E.Coli when you consider that urea is a powerful antiseptic.